Nave55/Odin-Raylib-Examples/README.md

-# Odin-Games
+# Odin-Raylib

-Contains all the code that I have worked on in the process of learning Raylib and Odin.
+### Contains all the code that I have worked on in the process of learning Raylib and Odin.

 The Core folder contains ported code from https://github.com/raysan5/raylib/tree/master/examples/core